 What is the GDPR?

-The GDPR is a major shift in European data privacy regulation; it affects European and non-European businesses that use online advertising, tracking, and analyzing products when their sites and apps are accessed by European Union (EU) residents.
+is a major shift in European data privacy regulation; it affects European and non-European businesses that use online advertising, tracking, and analyzing products when their sites and apps are accessed by European Union (EU) residents.

 The law is designed to protect the data and privacy of EU residents anywhere they go online.
 While it goes into enforcement on May 25, experts anticipate a grace period of about 90 days before the EU begins investigating compliance and applying penalties as appropriate.